xpack/web-jekyll/_posts/releases/xbb-bootstrap/2022-10-03-xbb-bootstrap-v4-0-released.md

 ## Compliance

-The xPack XBB Bootstrap tools generally use the official sources of the tools, without changes.
+The xPack XBB Bootstrap tools generally uses the official sources of the tools, without changes.

 The included tools are: